Kamichanw/d2Cache/README.md

 [25/10/13] Now, batch inference is supported!

-[25/12/06] 🚀 We are looking for help to reproduce our experimental results using A100 GPUs.
+[25/12/6] 🚀 We are looking for help to reproduce our experimental results using A100 GPUs.
 Please contact us if you can assist with the benchmarking.

+[26/5/2] We now support SDAR series models, more block diffusion dLLMs will be added in the future!

 # Supported Models & Methods
 ## Models